Characters: Iron Man Films

 - Renegade Russian: Tried selling Soviet nuclear fuel on the black market at one point.

-- Revenge Before Reason: Why he's not using his technology for practical purposes.
+- Revenge Before Reason: Why he's not using his technology for practical purposes; he only wants revenge.

 - Sins of Our Fathers: Tony's, specifically.